tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ip-10-0-1-31.us-west-1.compute.internal   NotReady   <none>                 94m   v1.23.14
 ```

 2. Calico Enterprise uses ElasticSearch to store various logs such as flowlogs, DNS logs, and all others that it collects over the network.
 ElasticSearch requires persistent storage to store the data.
 This lab uses AWS EBS to provide persistent storage for ElasticSearch.
-Apply the following manifest to create the AWS EBS.
+Apply the following manifest to create the storage class, which enables us to dynamically provision AWS EBS storage.

 ```
 kubectl apply -f -<<EOF